Ghost (Fefe Dobson song)

 "Ghost" is a song by Canadian singer-songwriter Fefe Dobson from her second (released) studio album, Joy (2010).
-It was produced by Kevin Rudolf, and co-written by Dobson, Rudolf, Kara DioGuardi and J. Kasher.
+It was produced by Kevin Rudolf, and co-written by Dobson, Rudolf, Kara DioGuardi and Jacob Kasher Hindlin.
 The song officially impacted American mainstream radio on May 11, 2010, and was released as a digital single on June 21, 2010, by 21 Music and Island Records.

 "Ghost" achieved success in Canada, attaining the peak position of #14 on the Canadian Hot 100 and being certified Platinum by Music Canada.
 The song appears on the MuchDance 2011 compilation that was released in November 2010.

 It also was performed as the lip sync song of the 3rd episode of the second season of Canada's Drag Race.

 Chart performance

 "Ghost" debuted on the Canadian Hot 100 chart dated June 19, 2010, at number 98.
 The song peaked at #14 first attained on the chart for the week of August 21, 2010, due to high airplay and digital downloads.
 It was Dobson's first single to enter the Canadian adult contemporary charts, in addition to the airplay formats at which she was already established.